executablebooks/team-compass/docs/governance.md

    describe the implications of this proposal and the impact it will have.
    ```
 2. **Discuss and incorporate feedback** with others on the team.
 If there are objections or suggestions, do your best to incorporate them into your proposal.
-3. **Make a Pull Request** to the `Team Compass` repository (or another location if appropriate) and link it to the issue.
+3. **Make a pull request** to the `Team Compass` repository (or another location if appropriate) and link it to the issue.
 This is the "formal change" that you wish to make.
 4. **Make a decision**.
 Steering Council members may approve PRs to change policy.
 To approve a change, use the "Approve" feature in the GitHub UI.
 To request blocking changes, use the "Request Changes" feature in the GitHub UI[^blocking].
 PRs to change organizational policy may be merged when the following conditions are met:
-   - Have been open for five working days
+   - Have been open either for five working days or up until all Steering Council members `Approve` the PR.
-   - Have `Approval` from at least **One  Steering Council member**
+   - Have `Approval` from at least **one  Steering Council member**
    - Have no `Request Changes` from a Steering Council member.
    - If there are unresolveable objections from a Steering Council member, a decision to merge is made with a majority vote.
-   - If all steering council members `Approve`, it may be merged any time, overriding the requirement of being open for five working days.

 [^blocking]: When blocking any change or objecting to a proposal, provide a rationale for what must be changed and why you believe it is critically important. _Do not disapprove because of differences in opinion.
 Only disapprove if you have a major strategic concern_.
 See [Strategies for integrating objections](https://www.sociocracyforall.org/strategies-for-integrating-objections/) for what we are aiming for.